Forest Days Evaluation Report Documents Benefits and Key Ingredients for Success

 Forest Days programs are gaining ground in Vermont's and New Hampshire's early primary grades.
 An increasing number of public kindergartens and elementary schools are committing themselves to integrating nature and the outdoors into the school week.
 A recent evaluation report prepared for Antioch University New England and the Wellborn Ecology Fund employed a case study approach to understand how Forest Days programs look like in different schools, what their benefits are, and what challenges and obstacles they encounter in implementation.

-The researchers found that, across all of the study sites, participation in Forest Days led to:
+Researchers from PEER Associates found that, across all of the study sites, participation in Forest Days led to:

 - Increased mastery of academic content;